News

 A screenshot of a YouTube video shows two people in white full protective clothing working in a tunnel

-Season for tonne E3 successfully completed.
+Season for buoy E3 successfully completed.

 On 26 January 2024, the dredger Kaishuu made its final trip of the season to buoy E3.
 Just under 2 million tonnes of surplus sediment from the Port of Hamburg had been relocated there since early August 2023.
 This is a considerable volume of dredged material, ensuring that ships have sufficient water depth beneath their keels and reducing the need for maintenance dredging.
 Our film shows how the dredger operates.